 Depending on the maturity of your business your objectives are likely to include: increasing awareness, driving new business, improving customer relations and satisfaction or even building a community around a subject area.
 Once you have your objective keep them saved, this is the starting point for the rest of your plan.
 If you are unsure whether something is worth doing always link back to the objective and see how much it actually helps you achieve it.

 2. Identify your audience

-The Chartered Institute of Marketing’s definition for marketing is:
+The Chartered Institute of Marketing’s definition of marketing is:

 “Marketing is the management process responsible for identifying, anticipating and satisfying the customer requirements profitably.”

 In other words, putting the customers first whilst building profit.
 To do this you first need to know who are your customers and some of their key traits.
 You can then build your social media plan around attracting and pleasing the people you can define as your ‘target audience’

 - How old are they?